 His waist will not be marked, nor will you feel the bones of his spine and ribs; he will also look much fatter.
 You will feel heavy, have fat, and a greater accumulation of belly in the abdominal area; that is, you will have a belly when sitting.

-What If Your French Bulldog Isn’t the Right Weight?
+What If Your French Bulldog Isn’t the Standard Weight?

 French bulldogs are small dogs whose weight cannot exceed 15 kilograms, as it can lead to medical problems.
 Your weight must be very controlled; if you exceed it, you can present serious problems in breathing.